-- Except for unsportsmanlike conduct and unnecessary roughness (including illegal tackling), all other penalties shall be five (5) yard penalties. - Unsportsmanlike conduct and unnecessary roughness penalties shall be fifteen (15) yard penalties if these penalties are called after a touchdown is scored, the opposing coach has the option to have the 15 yards enforced on the ensuing P.A.T., or on the kickoff. - Penalty enforcement cannot result in the ball moving farther than half the distance to the goal line. - On Pass interference penalties, the ball will be placed at either the spot of the infraction, or a 5-yard penalty, whichever is greater.
+- All penalties shall be five (5) yard penalties, except for Unsportsmanlike Conduct and Unnecessary Roughness (including illegal tackling, and flag tying/tucking), and potentially Pass Interference, as described below. - Unsportsmanlike Conduct and Unnecessary Roughness penalties shall be fifteen (15) yard penalties, are marked off from the original line of scrimmage, and the down is replayed. - If these penalties are called after a touchdown is scored, the opposing coach has the option to have the 15 yards enforced on the ensuing P.A.T., or on the kickoff. - Penalty enforcement cannot result in the ball moving farther than half the distance to the goal line. - On Pass Interference penalties, the ball will be placed at either the spot of the infraction, or a 5-yard penalty, whichever is greater.
 No loss of down will be charged. - Except for false starts, the opposing coach has the option to decline all penalties.